GL Communications Inc.

 Example:

-With a loopback cable connected across the ports of T1/E1, transmit a tone of 1004 frequency on card2.
+Cross-connect port1 and port2 of T1/E1, transmit a tone of 1004 frequency on card2.
 Enable 'frequency sweep' option by a measure of 100 on frequency step.
-Transmit the tone and observe the frequency measurement in the timeslot display.
+Transmit the tone and observe the data in the timeslot display.
 As the frequency changes periodically observe the corresponding changes.
 Click "New Buffer" to refresh the display or change the TS #.